If you asked a hundred experienced trout anglers, most of them would tell you that the best lure for catching trout is a spinner.

 Hit the trout with all you've got because some days they are going to watch your spinner go by 100 times before you do something 'right' and give them what they have been waiting for!

 First, make sure you have a good swivel on your line before your spinner so you don't have too many line twist problems.
 Invest in some easy-spinning swivels.

 Use a 10 lb. test braided line for your main line and if you want to, tie a 6 lb. test mono or fluoro leader to it.
-A small reel that can hold 100 yards of line is fine, as is a light-action rod rated for 2-6 lb. of pull.
+A small reel that can hold 100 yards of line is fine, as is an ultra light rod rated for 2-6 lb. of pull.
 This will ensure you feel every movement of the lure and every bite.

 Specific Spinner Lure Techniques to Catch More Trout

 - Stop and start.
 Cast your spinner out and let it fall a little into the water.
 Start your retrieve for 5 or so rotations of your reel handle.
 Let the spinner fall again a bit.
 Repeat.
 This makes it seem as if the baitfish is wounded and sinking sometimes.
 This can trigger strikes.